Sitraka17/CV_LaTeX/README.md

 # autoCV

 A clean CV template in LaTeX along with a GitHub action that complies the `*.tex` file and publishes a new PDF version when new changes are pushed to the repo
+This is just the version I, Sitraka, tries haha.
 ## Template Design

 The template is designed to be clean with sections for